AishaEvering/Art_Geek/README.md

 ${{\color{magenta}\Huge{\textsf{Efficient\ Net\ vs.\ Vision\ Transformer\ \}}}}\$

-In this project, I explored the performance of EfficientNet and Vision Transformer (ViT) models using transfer learning.
+In this project, I evaluated the performance of EfficientNet and Vision Transformer (ViT) models using transfer learning.
 EfficientNet was chosen for its compact size, efficiency, and strong representation of convolutional neural networks (CNNs).
-On the other hand, ViT was selected to test the hypothesis that transformers might outperform CNNs in certain tasks.
+Conversely, ViT was selected to explore whether transformers might outperform CNNs for certain tasks.
+Additionally, I experimented with various image augmentations.
+However, these experiments were less successful compared to the base models, which is understandable given that altering artwork could significantly change its genre or style.

 * **EfficientNet**: This model excelled at predicting the genre of an image but was less effective at predicting the style.